-Being nifty on the soccer ball means nothing unless you can match it with the physical capabilities to stay strong throughout the game.
+Being skillful on the soccer ball means nothing unless you can match it with the physical capabilities to stay strong throughout the game.
 Soccer coaches should put their players through their paces working on drills to increase endurance, improve reaction speed and boost athleticism.

 This Nike Soccer video on stamina talks about building an aerobic base in pre-season as it’s crucial for the challenges that lie ahead in a long soccer season.
 Here’s how to do it.